mashupbots/socko/socko-docs/docs/guides/basics.markdown

 ### Host Extractors <a class="blank" id="HostExtractors">&nbsp;</a>

-Host extractors matches the host name received in the HTTP request that triggered the {{ page.SockoEventClass }}.
+Host extractors match the host name received in the HTTP request that triggered the {{ page.SockoEventClass }}.

 For {{ page.HttpRequestEventClass }}, the host is the value specified in the `HOST` header variable.
 For {{ page.HttpChunkEventClass }}, {{ page.WebSocketFrameEventClass }} and